-• Minimum A and Minimum B Custody Eligibility: Minimum A and Minimum B are the lowest custody levels in CDCR prisons (the higher custody levels are Maximum, Close, Medium A, and Medium B).
+Minimum A and Minimum B Custody Eligibility: Minimum A and Minimum B are the lowest custody levels in CDCR prisons (the higher custody levels are Maximum, Close, Medium A, and Medium B).
 Generally, eligibility for Minimum Custody depends on a person's commitment offense, length of the sentence, criminal history, whether the person has detainers (holds), their behavior in custody, and how much time they have left to serve.
-CDCR rules require that some people be Close Custody due to a lengthy sentence, history of escape, detainer for an offense with a possible long sentence, some serious disciplinary offenses, and having special security concerns; many people can be considered for a custody level reduction after serving a period of time without any recent serious disciplinary violations.
-The CDCR also has rules barring some people from ever being placed in the lowest facility security levels, including people with sex offenses, some types of arson, some types of escapes, and life terms (except in exceptional circumstances).
-Another set of rules requires or allows CDCR to put a person in a higher security level than they would otherwise qualify for by placing a "VIO" code on their classification due to a violent current or prior felony criminal conviction or juvenile adjudication, violent A-1 or
+CDCR rules require that some people be Close Custody due to a lengthy sentence, history of escape, detainer for an offense with a possible long sentence, some serious disciplinary offenses, and having special security concerns; many people can be considered for a custody level reduction after serving a period of time without any recent serious disciplinary violations.5 The CDCR also has rules barring some people from ever being placed in the lowest facility security levels, including people with sex offenses, some types of arson, some types of escapes, and life terms (except in exceptional circumstances).
+Another set of rules requires or allows CDCR to put a person in a higher security level than they would otherwise qualify for by placing a "VIO" code on their classification due to a violent current or prior felony criminal conviction or juvenile adjudication, violent A-1 or A-2 prison rule violation, or violent parole or probation violation; these rules also give CDCR staff discretion to remove some people's VIO codes after they serve some time with good behavior and programming.
+Note that in an effort to expand access to programs, the CDCR has

-&lt;sup>3 15 CCR § 3377.2.
+5 15 CCR § 3377.2.

-&lt;sup>4 15 CCR § 3375.2(a).
+6 15 CCR § 3375.2(a).